HonorJay/honorjay/README.md

 - 🔭 I’m not working yet ... currently I'm still studying.
 I'm so sorry for it.
 - 🌱 as i siad I’m currently learning about Python and AI.
-- 🤔 I’m looking for help with Python&RaspberryPi&Hadoop&Flutter.
+- 🤔 I’m looking for help with "Python"&"RaspberryPi"&"Hadoop"&"Flutter".
 - 💬 Ask me about Everything if you want to know.
 - 📫 How to reach me: tuso764@korea.ac.kr <-- this is my e-mail.
 - ⚡ Fun fact: I'm thirty years old in korea ;)